alisw/alisw.github.io/infrastructure-release-process.md

 This is to document the release process of AliRoot / AliPhysics.

+## Prerequisites

+You should be roughly familiar on [how to run a Github Actions workflow by hand](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow#running-a-workflow) and you should ask for permissions to do so.

+Unless otherwise specified, always use the **master** branch of the workflow definition.

 ## Creating a release

 The easiest way to create a release is to trigger the corresponding GitHub Actions in each repository.
 It is important to do this in the following order!